Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Applications

 \section{Applications}

-We illustrate the proposed method with the log returns of the daily adjusted closing values for a subset of the Standard and Poor’s 100 (S\&P100) stocks, from November 1, 1999 to October 7, 2021, totalling $N = 5520$ observations.
+We illustrate the proposed method with the difference of log returns of the daily adjusted closing values for a subset of the Standard and Poor’s 100 (S\&P100) stocks, from November 1, 1999 to October 7, 2021, totalling $N = 5520$ observations.
 Among the S\&P100 stocks, we focus our analysis on the $p = 79$ stocks with complete observations during this period.
-The dataset is publicly available in the $\mathtt{alphavantager}$ package of R. Figure \ref{fig:spcor} shows the correlation matrix of the 79 stocks with sector indication, displaying positive within-sector correlation, especially for the Energy, Financials, Industrials, Information Technology and Utilities sectors.
+The dataset is publicly available in the $\mathtt{alphavantager}$ package of R.

-To apply Algorithm \ref{alg:multi}, we set the number of blocks to be $B=80$, and each block is of length 64, which is about three months.
-We set $J=500$, apply the normalization technique, and choose other hyper-parameters according to the guidance in Section \ref{subsec:para}.
-Two change points are found, namely, $\mbb{U}=\{12,35\}$, which respectively corresponds to December 26, 2002 to April 10, 2003 and July 27, 2009 to November 5, 2009.
-The estimated sparsity using the series-by-series approach is 75, which is very dense.
-Fig.~\ref{fig:spcp} shows which series at which frequency underwent a change in their spectrum per change point, i.e., it displays the CP frequency set $\mbb{F}_q$ and the corresponding frequency-specific CP series set $\mbb{S}_q^{\omega}$ for $q=1,2$.
-The two change points display quite different patterns.
-At the 1st change point, the CP frequencies are mostly low frequencies.
-Most value of the projections are quite small, suggesting a sparse change across series.
-Most affected series (CP series) were stocks from the Information Technology sector.
-The CP frequencies at the second change point center on high frequencies.
-The CP series are quite dense and evenly spread out across sectors, with the Financial and Real Estate stocks having slightly greater weights.
+To apply Algorithm \ref{alg:multi}, we set the block lengths to be $L=60$, which is about three months.
+We choose other hyper-parameters according to the guidance in Section \ref{subsec:para} and apply the normal quantile transformation.
+Four change points are found, namely, $\mbb{U}=\{17,32,45,80\}$, which respectively corresponds to 2003-11-20, 2007-06-21, 2010-07-27 and 2018-11-27 for the end of the corresponding block.
+Fig.~\ref{fig:spcp} shows which series at which frequency underwent a change in their spectrum per change point, i.e., it displays the CP frequency set $\mbb{F}_q$ and the corresponding frequency-specific CP series set $\mbb{S}_q^{\omega}$ for $1 \leq q \leq 4$.

-These findings are interesting.
-First, the two change points divide the whole period into three sub-periods: 1999-2002, 2003-2008 and 2009-2021.
-Over the first and second sub-periods, the stock market crashed, while the stock market was relatively stable over the third sub-periods.
-Second, note that the bursting of the technology bubble occurred in the first sub-period, while the financial crisis happened during the second sub-period.
-This is in line with the sectorial difference of the found CP series shown in Fig.~\ref{fig:spcp}.